SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-practices-for-frontmatter-in-markdown/rule.md

 ::: bad
-❌Figure: Bad Example of listing values in a string reduces clarity and makes data extraction challenging.
+Figure: Bad Example of listing values in a string reduces clarity and makes data extraction challenging.
 :::

 Here's how you can effectively use arrays: